-The Duke University Graduate School’s (TGS) For Graduate Students supports you in building a network of mentors that is right for you, including mentors among your peers.
+The Duke University Graduate School’s (TGS) Mentoring Tips for Graduate Students supports you in building a network of mentors that is right for you.
 Also from TGS, the Mentoring Toolkit provides materials to help students and faculty develop productive mentoring relationships.

 Mentoring is a key responsibility of the graduate faculty.
 Students have differing needs, and faculty have varying styles and priorities.
 Mentoring works best when both parties have common expectations and a shared commitment to communicating effectively in a cooperative spirit and being responsive to the needs of the other.
-Please make the most out of your mentoring relationships!
-Our department pairs junior students with senior ones for peer mentoring, has an “Introduction to Graduate School” course for incoming students, as well as asks you to fill out an Individual Development Plan (IDP) every year and discuss it with your advisor.
-Please consult with your advisor, your committee, other faculty, and the DGS office on how best to use these opportunities.
+Please make the most out of your mentoring relationships, and consult your advisor, your committee, other faculty, and the DGS office on how best to use these opportunities.